AndrewCouncil/AndrewCouncil.github.io/content/posts/efficient_terminal_tools/index.md

 ---

 As I progressed in my education and experience as a software engineer, I received a lot of guidance as to how to improve how my software was structured.
-However, I was never really instructed on how to improve at the process of _creating_ that software.
+However, I was never really instructed on the _process_ of creating that software.
 I moved between Eclipse, JetBrains, and VS Code without ever really learning how to navigate a codebase quickly, script programs together, or work with `git` beyond the dreaded:

 ```bash
 git add . && git commit -m "changes" && git push